Space Fury

-Space Fury is a 1981 multidirectional shooter arcade game developed by Gremlin.
-Sega/Gremlin released the game in North America in June 1981, and then Sega released it in Japan in July 1981.
-It is the first game with color vector graphics, and it was Sega's second game to use speech synthesis.
+Space Fury is a multidirectional shooter arcade game developed by Gremlin.
+Sega/Gremlin released the game in North America in June 1981, and then Sega released it in Japan the following month.
+It is the first game with color vector graphics, and was Sega's second game to use speech synthesis.
 Coleco published a ColecoVision version with raster graphics in 1983.

 Gameplay

 The player controls a spaceship battling alien spacecraft.
 It is controlled by four buttons: rotate left, rotate right, thrust and fire.
 The player could collect different upgrades for the first three levels.
 One upgrade allows the player to shoot in a three-way pattern, the second allows the player to fire forward and backwards simultaneously, and the third concentrates firepower in the front.

 At the conclusion of the following round, the player picks another shell, although multiple ones cannot be used together.
 Between rounds and during the attract mode, the Alien Commander taunts the player through the use of synthesized speech.
 The game continues indefinitely but stops calculating the score after the completion of level four.

 At the beginning of each level a synthesized excerpt from Aaron Copland's Fanfare for the Common Man is played.